openharmony/docs/en/device-dev/driver/driver-platform-gpio-des.md

 ## Example

 The following example shows how to trigger an interrupt for a GPIO pin.
-The procedure is as follows: Set an ISR function.
-Set the interrupt trigger mode to edge triggering, and enable high and low levels to be written to the pin alternately to trigger the interrupt.
-Observe the execution of the ISR function.
+The procedure is as follows:

-Select an idle GPIO pin.
+1. Select an idle GPIO pin.
 This example uses a Hi3516D V300 development board and pin GPIO10_3 as an example.
 The pin number of GPIO10_3 is 83.
 You can select an idle GPIO pin as required.
+2. Set an ISR function.
+3. Set the interrupt trigger mode to edge triggering, and enable high and low levels to be written to the pin alternately to trigger the interrupt.
+4. Observe the execution of the ISR function.

+The sample code is as follows:

 ```
 #include "gpio_if.h"